-- Story-Breaker Power: Being a virtually omnipotent entity with all the powers of a god, this is a given.
+- Story-Breaker Power: Not only is he a Reality Warper, he also wields a level of power that'd make the likes of Superman, Wonder Woman and Darkseid look like jokes.
+Of course, being a virtually omnipotent entity with all the powers of a god, this is a given.

 - Throw-Away Country: Vlatava, a minor European country, was completely slaughtered by the Spectre after passing judgment on it for war crimes, presumably even including the children.
 The sole survivors were two opposing politicians.
 Curiously, one of them was the supervillain Count Vertigo.